ngallo/bddoc/README.md

 ##Intro
 The idea to develop **BDDoc** comes from the need to write tests for BDD using an easy approach and keep the documentation tied to the source code.
-Having either a documentation file or textual DSL may lead to cases where the documentation is out of sync with the source code.
+Having either a documentation file or textual DSL may lead to cases where the documentation and source code are out of sync.

 BDDoc can be used with *any testing framework* (Currently tested with MSTest and NUnit).
 A story is implemented as a class whilst the scenarios of the story are implemented as methods.
 The only requirements to be satisfied by the story implementation are three:
 * **IStory Interface:** *Story has to implement IStory interface*
-* **BDDoc Attributes:** *Story and the scenario methods have to be decorated using the BDDoc attributes*
+* **BDDoc Attributes:** *Story and the scenarios have to be decorated using the BDDoc attributes*
 * **Code your steps:** *The scenario implementation has to create a BDDoc's scenario instance and to code steps (Given/And/When/Then)*

 ![ScreenShot](https://github.com/ngallo/BDDoc/blob/master/docs/images/BDDocImg1.png)